KieranJamess/Slackbot-AzureDevops-MonitorPRs/README.md

 - Notifactions on any new reviewers, or reviewers changing their review
 - Delete all thread messages + parent message once PR is no longer active (if desired)
 - If a user has requested to track a PR that is already being tracked, it will @ them in slack with any new updates
-- Automically track PRs created via AzureDevops webhooks per project
+- Automically track PRs created via AzureDevops webhooks per project, add specific repo configuration if desired
+- Allow multiple channels / auto mentions per project configuration / specific repo configuration
+- Allow no mentions on auto tracked PRs
 ## Slack bot Setup
 There's a few different items you will need to get this going
 ### Basic Information